My Story

 I have passed all the exams.
 At the teaching portion of my assessment

-I was praised on my teaching skills
+I was praised for my teaching skills

 and encouraged to develop my career as a coach.
 I have received a certification for